TheresaLui/SelfHelpContent_v2/articles/microsoft.networking-afd-domain-validation-tsg/content-check-wait-time.md

 #  Check how long the request has been pending

 1. Customer should wait for at least 8 hours before backend system can complete the procedure for Domain Validation and Certificate procuring.
-2. If the request has been pending less than 8 hours, then please advise the customer accordingly and return to thie TSG after 8 hours has passed.
+2. If the request has been pending less than 8 hours, then please advise the customer accordingly and return to the TSG after 8 hours has passed.

 ## Recommended Documents